-On-campus resources and academic-year programming at the University of California, Merced, are inspiring a new generation of Yosemite ambassadors, while forging strong ties between the park and surrounding communities.
+Parallel programs at the University of California, Merced — the Yosemite Leadership Program (YLP) and Wilderness Education Center (WEC) — are inspiring new Yosemite ambassadors and forging strong ties between the park and surrounding communities.

 Completed in partnership with Yosemite National Park and University of California, Merced.